100Starlings/rubyblok/README.md

 1. Once you're logged in, access your new space in the "My Spaces" section
 2. Go to the "Content" section
 3. Click the CTA "Create new" > Story
-4. Name your story "Page", so it connects to our previous code.
-The content type is "default page".
+4. Name your story "Home", so it connects to our previous code.
+The content type is "Page".
-5. Open your new page to start editing.
+5. Open your new story to start editing.
 6. On the right side, you can add new blocks to your page.
-Create a new block by clicking the plus button.
+Create a new block by clicking the "+ Add Block" button.
-7. This will open the Insert block section, then add the "Hero Section" block.
+7. This will open the Insert block section, then create the new "Hero Section" block by typing its name in the search input.
+8. Click the "Create new Hero Section" CTA
+9. Add the "Headline" and "Subheadline" text fields to the new Hero Section and save.
-8. Open your block and add any text you want to it.
+10. In your new Hero Section block, add any text you want to it.
-9. Click the Publish button in the right top corner.
+11. Click the Publish button in the right top corner.

 Now you have your first demo page and block created.
 Start your rails server and you will be able to see it in your application.

-By doing this initial setup, you are able to see your first Storyblok page inside your app and edit its content in the Storyblok admin interface 🎉

 ### Activate the visual editor
 Here are the steps to configure the visual editor at Storyblok.
 This allows you to see a preview of your changes in the Storyblok interface as you edit and save.